Bogdanovic, Gobert lead Jazz past Hornets 114-107

 CHARLOTTE, N.C.
-(AP)With his team trailing by 12 at halftime, Jazz coach Quin Snyder showed his players some clips from the first half when they were missing players in the corners for wide open 3s.
+(AP)With his team trailing by eight points at halftime, Jazz coach Quin Snyder showed his players some clips from the first half when they were missing players in the corners for wide open 3s.

 Utah fixed those mistakes in the second half and rallied for another victory.